Septoplasty

 What is septoplasty surgery?

-Septoplasty is an operation on the partition inside your nose made of cartilage and bone, which separates your two nostrils.
+Septoplasty is an operation on the partition inside your nose.
+The partition is made of cartilage and bone, and it separates your two nostrils.

 Why is septoplasty surgery necessary?

-It is sometimes necessary to combine this procedure with a reduction of your nose lining (or turbinates).
+It may be necessary to combine this procedure with a reduction of your nose lining (or turbinates).

 Are there alternatives to surgery?